ilizin/pippo-code/src/site/MaxSliceSum.md

 # MaxSliceSum

+Find a maximum sum of a compact subsequence of array elements.

 ## Problem description

 A non-empty array A consisting of N integers is given.
 A pair of integers (P, Q), such that 0 ≤ P ≤ Q < N, is called a slice of array A.